pattonsgirl/CEG2410/Projects/Hosting/README.md

 2. Enable HTTPS for your web content service
     - Redirect HTTP requests to HTTPS
     - Restart the web content service

-3. Document:
-    - Configuration file changes
+### Documentation Requirements
-    - Location of certificate files
+- Creating & location of self-signed certificate files
+- Service configuration file changes
+- Service administrative commands
-    - Administrative commands (like how to restart the web content service)
+    - How to restart the web content service
     - How you can confirm HTTPS is enabled
 4. Include screenshot of site after HTTPS is enabled

 Note: configuring your web browser to trust the cert is optional

-## Part 3 - Firewall Fixes (Easy Mode)
+## Part 3 - Firewall Fixes

-We are using an instance hosted on AWS for this project.
-The firewall rules for this instance have ALL ports open within the private network the instance is on, AND ALL ports from any source  (0.0.0.0/0).
-Your task in this part is to fix the Security Groups associated with this instance.

-Go to the Learner Lab page, make sure "Start Lab" turned things on, then click the AWS link.
-Now go to EC2 -> Security Groups.
-You'll see one labeled something like: `ceg2350-Lab1SecurityGroup`
+Make a minimum change of the following in your instance's Security Group rules.

 Create 2 rules for SSH:
 - allow SSH connections from your home (and any additional trusted sources)